 More info on the site of the Kattenkabinet.

 This teeny tiny museum can be found in one of the most gorgeous towns in the Czech Republic.
 It is quite creepy because the museum is an old church and there are puppets staring at you everywhere in a baroque puppet theater setting.
 I really enjoyed it myself though, the atmosphere is very special and a staff member from the museum joined us upstairs and explained everything.

 More information on the site of the puppet museum.

-Do you have any tips about unique and fun, crazy or scary museums in Europe?
+Do you have any tips on unique museums in Europe?
 Let us know in the comments!